 - Shortcuts made in provisioning stages

-Migrating to AWS has many advantages, and it provides lots of features in terms of increased scalability, performance, security, and flexibility, but it comes at a higher price.
+Migrating to AWS has lot of advantages and it provides lots of features in terms of – increased scalability, performance, security, and flexibility—but it comes at a lot of cost.
 The reality is that without a proper cost optimization strategy in place, your bills can quickly get out of hand.
 This can cause you to put the brakes on strategic cloud deployments to stay within budget.
 Not managing your cloud costs proactively not only costs you money—it costs you the opportunity to fully realize the benefits of the cloud to transform your business.

-Our next article will cover more on ‘Best Practices for AWS Cloud Migration’.
+Our next article will cover more on ‘Best Practices for AWS Cloud Migration’ (blog link)

 - Leverage ‘PAYG’ – Pay-As-You-Go

 - Select the right instance size for your workload